gioui/giouiorg/content/index.md

 all the major platforms: iOS/tvOS, Android, Linux (Wayland/X11), macOS, Windows, FreeBSD, OpenBSD, and experimental support for browsers (Webassembly/WebGL).

-Gio includes an efficient vector renderer based on the Pathfinder project (https://github.com/servo/pathfinder).
+Gio includes an efficient vector renderer based on the Pathfinder project (https://github.com/servo/pathfinder), implemented on OpenGL ES and Direct3D 11.
 Text and other shapes are rendered using only their outlines without baking them into texture images, to support efficient animations, transformed drawing and pixel resolution independence.